Hrysa/casket.js/README.md

 // truncate casket
 casket.empty();

-// create a casket with scope
-new Casket(); // default: 0
+// create a casket with scope name new Casket(); // default: 0 new Casket(1);
-new Casket(1);
 new Casket(2);